 LGA is a major source of economic activity for the Borough of Queens as well as the New York City region.
 LGA employs approximately 10,000 people, and contributes more than $13.6 billion in economic activity to the NY/NJ metropolitan region, generating about 103,000 local jobs and $4.9 billion in annual wages and salaries.

 The Central Terminal Building opened to the public in 1964 with a design capacity of 8 million annual air passengers (enplaned and deplaned).
 Modernized and expanded to approximately 835,000 square feet of floor space in the 1990s, the six-block long terminal consists of a four-story central section, two three-story wings, and four concourses that can accommodate up to 35 aircraft gate positions.

-The Port Authority will also undertake certain supporting projects that have independent utility and will support airlines and passengers across the entire airport, including the construction of roadways and utilities; the demolition of Hangars 2 and 4; the construction of the new East Parking Garage; and the installation of runway safety enhancements.
+The Port Authority will also undertake certain supporting projects that have independent utility and will support airlines and passengers across the entire airport including the construction of utilities; the demolition of Hangars 2 and 4; the construction of the new East Parking Garage; and the installation of runway safety enhancements.

 The LaGuardia Redevelopment Program is expected to be a catalyst for a significant increase in economic activity in the region during the multi-year construction period, creating thousands of jobs and millions in wages.
 The redeveloped airport will be capable of accommodating the forecasted growth in passengers using the airport, which are expected to grow to approximately 34 million annual passengers in 2030 (with 17.5 million of those passengers using the Central Terminal Building).

 In 2013, LGA served a record 26.7 million passengers.